Keeping the Kids Happy in Ecuador

 Banco Central Museum has some fun displays.
 Our daughter likes walking through the mock indigenous homes (they don’t allow pictures to be taken inside) of the different cultural groups they have set up.

 Amaru Zoo: (update March 2013) The zoo here in Cuenca is a great place to take the kids and enjoy a morning.
-Read the full review: Amaru Zoo in Cuenca.

 Craft stores and cafes are found all over the city.
 It’s fun to stop in for something sweet, and pick up a cool craft.

 There is a zip line about an hour or so outside of Cuenca that sounds like a lot of fun; we hope to go within the next couple of months.

 Watch out because they can slip and fall on you, one almost landed on my friends head!
 So get close, but not too close.

 A display of some sort was set up, it kind of looked like a little outside dinosaur museum, we didn’t have time to stop and check it out.

 There is also a zoo in Guayaquil, but we haven’t gotten there yet.
 Hopefully next time.

 The sand is great for sandcastles, and shell hunting.
-It’s also fun to check out the beach jewelery sold along the malecon, and by the venders walking up and down the beach.
+It’s also fun to check out the beach jewelry sold along the malecon, and by the vendor’s walking up and down the beach.